-THE TEACHING OF OUR LORD CONCERNING THE PAROUSIA IN THE SYNOPTICAL GOSPELS The close of John the Baptist's ministry, in consequence of his imprisonment by Herod Antipas, marks a new departure in the ministry of our Lord.
-Previous to that time, indeed, He had taught the people, wrought miracles, gained adherents, and obtained a wide popularity; but after that event, which may be regarded as indicating the failure of John's mission, our Lord retired into Galilee, and there entered upon a new phase of His public ministry.
-We are told that 'from that time Jesus began to preach, and to say, Repent; for the kingdom of heaven is at hand' (Matt. iv.
+It is impossible not to be struck with the 3.
+Greek Test. in loc. correspondence between the language of the Baptist THE TEACHING OF OUR LORD CONCERNING THE and that of Malachi.
+As Hengstenberg observes: 'The PAROUSIA IN THE SYNOPTICAL GOSPELS prophecy of Malachi is throughout the text upon which The close of John the Baptist's ministry, in John comments."
+(1) In both, the coming of the Lord is consequence of his imprisonment by Herod Antipas, described as a day of wrath; both speak of His coming marks a new departure in the ministry of our Lord. with fire to purify and try, with fire to burn and consume Previous to that time, indeed, He had taught the people, Both speak of a time of discrimination and separation wrought miracles, gained adherents, and obtained between the righteous and the wicked, the gold and the a wide popularity; but after that event, which may be dross, the wheat and the chaff; and both speak of the utter regarded as indicating the failure of John's mission, our destruction of the chaff, or stubble, with unquenchable Lord retired into Galilee, and there entered upon a new fire.
+These are not fortuitous resemblances: the two phase of His public ministry.
+We are told that 'from that predictions are the counterpart one of the other, and time Jesus began to preach, and to say, Repent; for the can only refer to the self-same event, the same 'day of vol. iv. p.
+418 kingdom of heaven is at hand' (Matt. iv.
 17).
 These are certain of the scribes and of the Pharisees answered, the precise terms in which the preaching of John the Baptist is described (Matt. iii.
 2).
 Both our Lord and His forerunner called 'the nation to repentance,' and announced the approach of the 'kingdom of heaven.'
 It follows that John could not mean by the phrase, 'the kingdom of heaven is at hand, merely that the Messiah was about to appear, for when Christ did appear, He made the same announcement.
 'The kingdom of heaven is at hand.'
-In like manner, when the twelve disciples were commanded to preach, not that the kingdom of heaven was come, but that it was at hand (Matt. x.
-7). time, nor at the day of Pentecost, is evident from the fact that in His prophetic discourse on the Mount of Olives our Lord gave His disciples certain tokens by which hand (Luke xxi.
+In like manner, when the twelve disciples were sent forth on their first evangelistic mission, they behold, a greater than Jonas is here.
+The queen of the were commanded to preach, not that the kingdom of heaven was come, but that it was at hand (Matt. x.
+7).
+Moreover, that the kingdom did not come in our Lord's the earth to hear the wisdom of Solomon; and, behold, time, nor at the day of Pentecost, is evident from the fact that in His prophetic discourse on the Mount of Olives our Lord gave His disciples certain tokens by which they might know that the kingdom of God was nigh at I will return into my house from whence I came out; hand (Luke xxi.
 31).

 We find, therefore, the following conclusions plainly deducible from our Lord's teaching:

-- kingdom of heaven, or of God, was proclaimed by Him to be nigh. - 2.
-That this consummation, though near, was not to take place in His own lifetime, nor yet for some years after His death. - expect to witness its arrival.
+kingdom of heaven, or of God,' was proclaimed by Him to be nigh.

+2. That this consummation, though near, was not to take place in His own lifetime, nor yet for some years after His death.

+expect to witness its arrival.